hawkinsw/CPPTimes/general-loops-while-loops.md

 So, why don't we practice solving some real-world problems with our new tools!

 We'll start by using the `do ... while` loop to calculate a student's lab grades.
-We will make several simplifying assumptions to make the calculations more straightforward:
+We will make several simplifying assumptions to make the program more straightforward:

 1. The labs are all out of 100 points.
 2. The user enters their input without error.